FdeAlexa/PeppyMeter_and_moOde/5_Script_Services.md

 ```
 sudo systemctl start peppymeter.service
 ```
-After a while we will see the VU Meter screen.
+After a while (>20 sec.) we will see the VU Meter screen.

 As already mentioned, at this point when the system starts up we will have the VU Meters on the display, instead of the moOde GUI.